rdegges/rdegges-blog/articles/2012/successful-github-development.md

 Reading through the official documentation will also typically give you a good feel for the project's purpose, scope, and ideals.
-These are incredibly important, as possibly the most critical factor in having your code accepted to a project is that it meshes well with the existing code base.
-It is highly unlikely, for instance, that an IRC bot maintainer will accept a pull request containing code which adds Skype support--as the project is most likely focusing entirely on IRC.
+These are incredibly important, as possibly the most critical factor in having your code accepted to a project is that it meshes well with the existing codebase.
+It is highly unlikely, for instance, that an IRC bot maintainer will accept a pull request containing code which adds skype support--as the project is most likely focusing entirely on IRC.

-### 2. Look at the Issue Tracker
+​2.
+Look at the Issue Tracker

 Before writing your first line of code, be sure to scan through the project's issue tracker.